CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/deployment.md

 ## Runtime Prerequisites

 - Windows prerequisites are downloaded into `runtimes/` by the launcher.
-- Manual environments require Python 3.14+, uv, and Node.js 22.x with npm.
+- Manual environments require Python 3.14.2, uv 0.11.9, Node.js 22.22.3/npm
+  10.9.8, rustup with Rust 1.95.0, and the Windows MSVC Build Tools/SDK for desktop packaging.

 ## Dependency Consistency

-- Python dependencies are synchronized from `app/server/pyproject.toml`.
+- Python dependencies are synchronized with `uv sync --frozen` from `app/server/pyproject.toml` and `app/server/uv.lock`.
-- Frontend dependencies are installed from `app/client/package-lock.json` when it exists.
+- Frontend dependencies are always installed with `npm ci` from `app/client/package-lock.json`.
-- Desktop Tauri dependencies are installed from `app/desktop/package-lock.json` when it exists.
+- Desktop Tauri dependencies are always installed with `npm ci` from `app/desktop/package-lock.json`.

 ## Database Migration Lifecycle